Permanent Magnet Electron Optics for Low Energy Electron Systems: The Art of Extraordinary Performance from Ordinary Components: Optimization Strategy

-First, let us discuss some constraints on the magnetic fields.
-While the representative schematic of the magnetic field as shown in figure (\ref{fig:PermanentMagnet}) is symmetrical, it may be desirable to achieve an asymmetrical configuration for reasons stated below.
-In any case, accelerating the electrons between the source and the focus will make the beam dynamics asymmetrical, irrespective of the symmetry of the magnetic field.
+We first discuss some constraints on the magnetic fields.
+Although the representative schematic of the magnetic field as shown in Figure (\ref{fig:PermanentMagnet}) has mirror symmetry in $z$, it may be desirable to achieve an asymmetrical configuration for reasons stated below.
+Accelerating the electrons between the source and the focus makes the beam dynamics asymmetrical, irrespective of the symmetry of the magnetic field.
 From the beam-dynamics perspective, it may be desirable to have a specific magnetic field gradient at the source to compensate the transverse blow-up of the beam due to space-charge effects or for emittance compensation of RF photo-injectors.

-Second, the parameters that can be varied in order to achieve the optimal configuration are the shape and magnetization of the magnet (and possibly the acceleration gradient and length).
+Additionally, the shape and magnetization of the magnet (and possibly the acceleration gradient and length) can be varied in order to achieve the optimal configuration.

 In practice, instead of machining a single magnet to a specific shape and accurately controlling its magnetization, it is more practical to approach the ideal shape and magnetization by appropriate tiling with smaller magnets.
-By adopting an appropriate packing fraction, the field profile can be tuned.
-Although such a tiled arrangement is in contrary to the guaranteed location of the zeros mentioned above, in practice it allows a higher degree of control to achieve the ideal field profile.
+By adopting an appropriate packing fraction, the field profile can be fine-tuned.
+Although such a tiled arrangement is contrary to the guaranteed location of the zeros mentioned above, in practice it allows a higher degree of control on the field profile.
 As stated above, the challenge is to find a magnet configuration that optimizes the quantities of interest subject to various constraints on the magnetic field as well as any other constraints of the beamline.
-We choose genetic optimization as a suitable optimization strategy because of its ability to explore complete parameter spaces without getting stuck at a local minimum.